El3ssar/TSDynamics/README.md

 - Time series analysis for scientific, engineering, and data-driven applications.

 TSDynamics aims to be a versatile and extensible toolkit for numerical dynamics, bridging the gap between ease of use and advanced functionality.

+#### Note:

+Inspired by the project https://github.com/williamgilpin/dysts

+This package is currently under development and will be released soon on PyPI.
+Stay tuned for updates and new features!